Food Shortage: Why Shelves are Empty & What to Do

 • Dexter Cattle

-If you live in the city, be sure to check your local city guidelines on having farm animals in the city where you live and how you must keep them.
+If you live in the city, check your local city guidelines on having farm animals in the city where you live and how you must keep them.

 Know Wild Edible Plants